HTBox/allReady/docs/prerequisite_install_guide/prerequisite_install_guide.md

 You are now ready to start working on the allReady web site and unit test.
 Please read through the [Git guide](../git/gitprocess.md) for the process of contributing to the allReady repository.

 > **If you are planning on working on the mobile application, continue with the rest of this guide.**

 ## Mobile Solution

+> **NOTE The Mobile App is in process of being updated to Visual Studio 2017**

 ###  Installing Mobile Tools